hoelzl/riches/README.md

-# GRASP Adventure
+# RICHES

-This is a project for the GRASP Adventure game.
-It is a game that is designed to help teach the GRASP principles of object-oriented design.
+RICHES is the RAGS-Inspired Customizable Hybrid Engine for Storytelling.

+RICHES is derived from the grasp-adventure example project, that I use to teach object-oriented design principles using the GRASP principles.
+The goal of the RICHES project is to take this example project and turn it (eventually) into a somewhat usable game engine for creating simple adventure and role-playing games.

-## Getting Started
+## Developing RICHES

 To get started, you will need to have Node.js installed.
 You can download it from [the Node.js website](https://nodejs.org/).